Skip to content

 The utilization gap nobody talks about

-Average utilization, Benifex
+Average utilization, industry baseline

-Average utilization, Epassi
+Average utilization, upper range

 Roughly 40 to 45 percent of employees do not use the wellness allowance their employer is paying for.
 Not because they do not want a benefit, but because they do not want that benefit, in that form, with those approved categories.